carved4/go-direct-syscall/README.md

 - **Automated Discovery**: Scans the system for exploitable privilege escalation vectors
 - **Structured Results**: Returns categorized vulnerabilities with detailed metadata
-- **Multiple Attack Vectors**: Supports DLL hijacking, binary planting, service exploitation, and more
+- **Multiple Attack Vectors**: Supports binary planting, service exploitation, and more
 - **Clean Integration**: Simple library functions ready for C2 framework integration
 - **Silent Operation**: No verbose output, designed for production red team use
 - **Flexible Payloads**: Works with any custom payload or shellcode